 Adding to the myth-factor is the fact that being well-traveled as measured by quantity alone can also be evidence of dysfunction.
 Dysfunctional travel is practiced by those who believe that happiness only exists somewhere other than where they are, so they travel in an effort to find that happy place.
 But, you know the saying, “Wherever you go, there you are.”
 So, they inevitably bring their unhappiness with them on that long trip.

 However, the acknowledgement frequent flyers receive from others for the sheer number of destinations visited is all the validation they need to believe they are somehow better people.
 Not happier, but better; as if “better” could be defined any other way.
 The stickers affixed to the outside of suitcases may have disappeared, but wallowing in the recognition (read: envy) those stickers were designed to elicit remains as an end unto itself.

-In modern times being well-travelled is so easy and so inexpensive and so culturally unchallenging that it doesn’t really say much about the worldliness or even the finances of globe trotters.
+In modern times being well-traveled is so easy and so inexpensive and so culturally unchallenging that it doesn’t really say much about the worldliness or even the financial status of globe trotters.
 However legitimate being well-travelled as a character reference may have been a few generations ago, that connection is now long gone.
-So, perhaps it is also time to retire that “well-travelled” bullet point from the list of “ideal mate” criteria as well.
+So, perhaps it is also time to retire that “well-traveled” bullet point from the list of “ideal mate” criteria as well.